annemarie35/do_the_james_brown/README.md

 # What to do now ?

+- add some boostrap magic on the dance page http://foundation.zurb.com/docs/components/grid.html

-- add a layout !
+- add a layout ! --> DONE
 - clean the bootstrap menu

 - continue the dance lessons : the idea is to have various buttons with a dance name.
-When you click the button, a gif appears.
+When you click the button, a gif appears. --> DONE

 - continue the tests for james & james_dance

 - find a way to link to static url ! (images & style.css).
-Compiler les assets ?
+Compiler les assets ? --> DONE (Static file)

 - add a bot for Twitter, the Jaaammmess Bot ! (javascript)